telemaxx/fitfilerenamer/README.md

   * create a shortcut on the Desktop.
 Target:
   `C:\yourepythonprogrammfolder\python.exe C:\thefolderwhereyousavethefile\fitfilerenamer.py`
 ## HOWTO USE
+##### There are three different Way to use this tool:
-* doubleclick the shortcut, the script looking for fit files in the defaultdirectory, defined in the python file
+1. doubleclick the shortcut, the script looking for fit files in the defaultdirectory, defined in the python file
 ```python
 # Directory where the FIT Files are located
 # HOME stands for youre homedirectory e.g /home/pi